 Now, please don’t misunderstand me.
 I totally understand that you are blogging to make money.
 Heck, so am I.

-But do not start monetizing your Blog before you’ve made a name for yourself and gained a faithful audience.
+But do not start monetizing your Blog before you’ve built a Brand and gained a loyal audience.

 When no one knows you, and you have tons of ads on your blog, it’s going to turn off the people who land on your Blog.
 How do you expect them to stay and get to know you when they have no idea what your content is like but see loads of ads?